universalcore/springboard/docs/index.rst

 Starting a new site
 ===================

-First make sure you have Elasticsearch_ and Redis_ running and then:
+First make sure you have Elasticsearch_ installed and running, then:

 .. code-block:: bash

     $ springboard startapp myapp -r https://github.com/universalcore/unicore-cms-content-ffl-tanzania
     $ cd myapp
-    $ springboard bootstrap -v
     $ pserve development.ini --reload

     Starting server in PID 70411.